Tickets are limited! All tickets must be purchased in advance.

-The Taste of History event returns this year Saturday, October 1 from 5pm to 9pm.
-During this event, you’ll explore five of Decatur’s history sites while enjoying delicious hors d’oeuves and drinks at each location.
+The Taste of History event returns Saturday, October 7 from 5pm to 9pm.
+During this event, you’ll explore five Decatur history sites while enjoying delicious hors d’oeuves and drinks at each location.
 Each venue represents a business industry pioneer and a piece of Decatur history:

-- Hieronymus Mueller Museum – Hieronymus Muller: invented the water tapping machine and many water and gas products that are still manufactured.
+Hieronymus Mueller Museum – Hieronymus Mueller: invented the tapping machine, which revolutionized the way homes connected to public water systems, and created many products for the water and gas industry that are still manufactured.

 This event is for adults age 21 and up.
-You may purchase tickets for an early discounted rate of $40/person beginning in September at the Hieronymus Mueller Museum.
-Tickets may be purchased in-person during the Mueller Museum’s regular open hours (Tuesday-Saturday from 1-4pm), or via email to HMuellerMuseum@gmail.com.
-Space is limited.
-Tickets will be $45/person after Saturday, September 24.
+You may purchase tickets for an early discount rate of $40/person beginning in September through the Hieronymus Mueller Museum.
+Tickets may be purchased in-person during the Hieronymus Mueller Museum’s regular open hours (Tuesday-Saturday from 1-4pm), or online here (available in September).